ncatlab/nlab-content/pages/1/8/7/0/10781/content.md

 **Categorial grammar** is a tradition in formal [[linguistics]] which draws inspiration from [[category theory]].

 Syntactic "calculus" for categorial grammars was introduced by Lambek formalizing the function [[type theory|type]] constructors.
-Derivation trees are encoded by [[string diagrams]].
+Derivation trees can nowadays be encoded by [[string diagrams]].

 A seminal article, inspired by the structure of a (non-symmetric) [[biclosed monoidal category]] is: